 Clients are obligated to provide true, accurate and complete information to the Canada Border Services Agency (CBSA), as per section 7.1 of the Customs Act.
 Corrections to a transmission must be made by the client as soon as it is known, at any time prior to or following the arrival of the conveyance in Canada.

 There may be circumstances where amendments are required to the previously transmitted advance information after the report of the conveyance and/or goods in Canada.
 Clients are required to amend the advance information as soon as they become aware that the information is no longer accurate, and to electronically transmit amendments to any data element except those identified by the CBSA as a "key data element".

-The House Bill, Cargo and Conveyance Manual Correction Form Post-Arrival – All Modes (referred herein as Form BSF673) may only be used in situations where clients are not authorized to correct the data themselves, following arrival of the conveyance.
+The BSF673 - House Bill, Cargo and Conveyance Manual Correction Request Form - Post Arrival - All modes (referred herein as Form BSF673) may only be used in situations where clients are not authorized to correct the data themselves, following arrival of the conveyance.
 Form BSF673 is not to be used to request changes prior to arrival of the conveyance in Canada.
 Changes required prior to arrival are to be transmitted by the clients without the CBSA's assistance.